shravan20/prodexplora/.github/ISSUE_TEMPLATE/feature_request.md

 # ProdExplora Feature Request Template

-Thank you for contributing to [ProdExplora]!
+Thank you for contributing to ProdExplora!
 Before submitting a feature request, please ensure that you have reviewed our [CONTRIBUTING.md](../CONTRIBUTING.md) guidelines.

 ## Feature Request Template